volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 May 18th

-- new librespot for armhf.
-Please wait for x86 and arm....
+- new librespot for armhf and x86.
+Please wait for and arm....

 May 1st